 Want to find out more about our curriculum?

-During our academic year we invite parents and prospective parents into our Academy where we discuss our curriculum in more depth.
-If you would like any further information please do not hesitate to get in touch with Mr Jones - Principal of our Primary Academy.
+During our academic year we invite parents and prospective parents into our Academy when possible where we discuss our curriculum in more depth.
+If you would like any further information please do not hesitate to get in touch with Mrs French - Principal of our Primary Academy.